killerducky/killerducky_site/go/how-to-end.md

 {% capture diagram_text %}

-What if Black tried the same attack, but White got a little careless?
-After White's disaster the score is now:
+But what if White misplays the defense?
+In this case, the invasion succeeds spectacularly and now:

 - Black controls:
     - 37 empty intersections (shown with △)